-28. Bake for a neighbor: My next-door neighbors are always baking and walking over baked goods.
+28. Bake for a neighbor: My favorite neighbors are stress baking and walking baked goods over (masked, of course).
 Then I share them with my other neighbors.
 And scones go with tea.
 See how it all works?

 29. Historic recipe hunt: Call a relative and ask her to walk you through a longtime family recipe.
 Then make it.
 If she claims you have to have a certain ingredient or the recipe won’t work, ask for another recipe.

-30. Eat someplace else: Pick another state or country with food you like, cook it, listen to their music during dinner, d and bring some phrases to the table from that location.
-This is especially good if you are planning a trip to that place.
+30. Eat someplace else: Pick another state or country with food you like, cook it and listen to their music during dinner and bring some phrases to the table from that location.
+This is especially good if you had planned a trip to that place.
 You’ll be ready to go.
 We’ve already considered Paris.

 Learn something new

 31. Make music: There has never been a better time to pick up a new instrument.
 Some are easier (and less expensive) than others, like the ukulele, and a wealth of online videos and tutorials make it feel approachable and less intimidating.